Sears faces tough foe: an unforgiving bankruptcy code

 Appliances, electronics and home improvement products make up the bulk of Sears’ revenue and generated about $7.2 billion in annual sales last year.

-According to a study led by UBS analyst Michael Lasser in February, some appliance sales could leak to Amazon.com Inc (AMZN.O) as it now carries the Sears Kenmore appliance range, he said.
+According to a study led by UBS analyst Michael Lasser in February, some appliance sales could leak to Amazon.com Inc as it now carries the Sears Kenmore appliance range, he said.

-Eighty percent of Sears stores are within a 15 minute drive of Home Depot (HD.N), Lowe’s (LOW.N) and Best Buy (BBY.N), and 71 percent of Kmart stores are located within 15 minutes of a Walmart Inc (WMT.N) supercenter, he estimates.
+Eighty percent of Sears stores are within a 15 minute drive of Home Depot, Lowe’s and Best Buy, and 71 percent of Kmart stores are located within 15 minutes of a Walmart Inc supercenter, he estimates.
 The retailer has shut down several stores since then.

 Todd Zywicki, a law professor at George Mason University Antonin Scalia Law School, said getting ailing stores out of anchor locations and replacing them with an exciting new concept benefits an entire shopping center.